Frequently Asked Questions

 Academic average is based on percentage grades as indicated on officially submitted transcripts.
 For institutions that indicate both a percentage and alpha grade the percentage grade is used.
 Institutions that use alpha grades will have the letter grade converted to the mid-point of the percentage range using the OMSAS Conversion Scale

-Minimum academic average must be met by applicants in each of the two best undergraduate years during which they have five full or equivalent courses (30 credit hours) completed during the September to April academic year, with at least 3 full or equivalent courses (18 credit hours) whose published academic level is at, or above, the year of study.
+Minimum academic average must be met by applicants in each of the 2 best undergraduate years during which they have a minimum of 30 credit hours (5 full or equivalent courses) completed during the September to April academic year, with at least 18 credit hours (3 full or equivalent courses) whose published academic level is at, or above, the year of study.

-Regardless of your degree program requirements, any year with less than a full course load or less than 18 credit hours of courses at that academic year level cannot be considered for academic average.
+Regardless of your degree program requirements, any academic year with less than an 80% academic average or courses that do not meet our load and level requirements cannot be considered for academic average.

 Does Schulich Dentistry use a cumulative or weighted GPA?